-It is, also, in fact one of the fastest dogs at learning and grasping new commands.
+It is, also, in fact, one of the fastest dogs at learning and grasping new commands.
 This makes them really easy to train, especially for family protection, performing etc.

 7. Labrador Retriever

 Their dedication to work and commands once trained is paramount, making them good guard and rescue dogs.

-They are known for their agility, versatility and speed, in addition to traits such as alertness and friendliness.
+They are known for their agility, versatility, and speed, in addition to traits such as alertness and friendliness.

 When it comes to intelligence, probably to a lot of people's surprise, the Papillon is quite quick at learning and obeying many commands, and can be easily trained for show dog competitions and performances on stage, or agility work.

-Rottweilers are famous guard dogs, but – alongside Pit Bulls – also are a the very top of canines that are most likely to bite people and may often be labeled as “dangerous.”
+Rottweilers are famous guard dogs, but – alongside Pit Bulls – also are at the very top of canines that are most likely to bite people and may often be labeled as “dangerous.”

 10. Australian Cattle Dog